G4te-Keep3r/visARC/README.md

 3. (Optional) Paste AI-generated answer JSON to compare against correct solution

 ### Puzzle Files
 Under sample_puzzles are 3 random selections from [ARC-AGI](https://github.com/fchollet/ARC-AGI/tree/master/data/training).
 Each is included in full and quiz form.
-Also included is a puzzle of my creation that has produced 9 different wrong answers acros ChatGPT and Claude with various models.
+Also included is a puzzle of my creation that has produced 11 different wrong answers acros ChatGPT and Claude with various models (GPT-5 and Opus 4.1 now included).

 ---